amjil/mongol-cljd-markdown/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Credits
-Mongolian Flutter Apps are made possible by the following projects:
+This App is made possible by the following projects:

 - [suragch/mongol](https://github.com/suragch/mongol) - Mongolian vertical script widgets for Flutter apps